-For the academic session of 2020/21 there were no complaints received from students that included an element of alleged research misconduct on the part of a member of staff.
+For the academic session of 2019/20 there were no complaints received from students that included an element of alleged research misconduct.

 As reported under Commitment 3, work has been underway to investigate potential mechanisms for a more in-depth periodic review/evaluation of the University's arrangements for research integrity.
-This is due to be taken forward during 2021/22 via an initial desk-based review of policies, processes and resources that support research integrity, to inform recommendations to the University's Executive Board in line with the University's Strategy Delivery Plan for research.
-The process will include a formal opportunity for the University to review the outcomes of research misconduct investigations, in order to identify any trends and to consider actions that may be required at a University level to minimise the possibility of similar issues arising in future.
+This process will include a formal opportunity for the University to review the outcomes of research misconduct investigations, in order to identify any trends and to consider actions that may be required at a University level to minimise the possibility of similar issues arising in future.